A trust-region method for optimal control of ODEs with continuous-or-off controls and TV regularization: Control problems with continuous-or-off controls and TV regularization

 where $\norm{\alpha}_{1}$ is the cost for a jump at the terminal time $T$.
 Now, we derive a recursion formula for the value function.
 For $1 \le l < N_T$ we have \bgroup\allowdisplaybreaks

 \egroup In the first equality, we have rewritten the objective, in the second equality we introduced the additional optimization variables $\beta$ and $\tilde B$, which allows us to carry out the optimization w.r.t.\ $w_1, \ldots, w_l$ in the third equality explicitly.
-The remaining optimization w.r.t.\ $w_{l+1}$ can be carried out explicitly and we obtain
+The remaining optimization w.r.t.\ $w_{l+1}$ can be carried out explicitly and the minimizer (which also depends on $\alpha_i$) is given by

 The initial value of the value function can be computed explicitly as

 Again, this minimization w.r.t.\ $w_1$ can be evaluated as in \eqref{eq:formula_w}.

 Finally, we mention how the minimizer $\hat u = T(u, \Delta)$ of the model problem can be evaluated.
 For this, we store in $\Psi(l+1, \alpha, B)$ one of the minimizing values of $\beta$ appearing in the recursion formula for $\Phi(l+1, \alpha, B)$.
 Then, the optimal switching vector $\hat\alpha$ can be evaluated via